How Long Does A Root Canal Take? Treatment & What to Expect

 How do we schedule the appointments?

 Root canals take 3-4 appointments scheduled 3-4 weeks apart.
 Each appointment ranges between 30-75 minutes.
-The appointments are spaced this far apart is because, although antibiotic paste is placed in the tooth, time is also needed to allow the body time to heal on its own naturally.
+The appointments are spaced this far apart because, although antibiotic paste is placed in the tooth, time is also needed to allow the body time to heal on its own naturally.

 Once the dentist has taken x-rays to confirm the infection, a root canal involves 7 steps: